Martha Stewart’s Giant Chocolate Chip Cookies (Kitchen Sink)

 - In a medium bowl, whisk together flour, salt, baking soda, and baking powder.
 With mixer on low, gradually add to butter mixture, beating until well combined.
 Add oats, coconut, apricots, dark chocolate, cherries, and pecans; mix on low until just combined.

 - Arrange ¾ cup balls of dough on prepared cookie sheets, about 3 inches apart.
 Use the palm of your hand to flatten into 4-inch rounds.
+(Note: At this point, you can chill the sheet pans overnight or for as long as 3 days, so long as the pans are well wrapped in plastic wrap.)
 Bake until golden brown, rotating cookie sheets halfway through, about 16 minutes, possibly a little longer—edges should be starting to brown.
 Let cookies cool on pan 2 minutes before transferring to a wire rack to cool completely.